chnm/thatcamp-org/wp-content/plugins/broken-link-checker/readme.txt

 1. Reactivate the plugin.
 Your settings will be retained from the previous version.

 == Changelog ==

+= 1.8.2 =
+* Removed one of the translator credits links because Google flagged it as "suspicious".
+* Updated French translation.
+* Updated Polish translation.
+* Fixed several field size and layout issues that made the search form display incorrectly in Firefox.

 = 1.8.1 =
 * Updated the Polish and Simplified Chinese translations.